romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 });
 {% endhighlight %}

-We also need to update the `'connect-src'` attribute on contentSecurityPolicy:
+You also need to update the `'connect-src'` attribute on contentSecurityPolicy:

 {% highlight javascript %}
 // config/environment.js